All Episodes

 You can see a number of people reporting on them.

-anyway let me get this out of here Okay, so that was our critical numbers.
+Okay, so that was our critical numbers.

 And so these events are all coming at us this way.

-What we use, what I call the ever present now.
+What I call the ever-present now.

-Okay, and so we're right here, and our future can be thought of as a cone that stretches off ahead of us, into which all kinds of events are going to fit.
+Okay, and so we're right here, and our future can be thought of as a cone that stretches off ahead of us into which all kinds of events are going to fit.

 All right.

-But so the events, for instance, could cause emotional ripples that would end up looking like that, and I there would be no way for me to be able to predict based on the way in which our data went, all I would get is a generalized sectional analysis that projected out the intersection of these guys there.
+And there would be no way for me to be able to predict based on the way in which our data went.

 The intersection of these elements as they encountered our projected cone of the future.